Images pour orchestre: Scoring

 Images pour orchestre is scored for a large orchestra consisting of 2 piccolos, 2 flutes, 2 oboes, oboe d'amore, cor anglais, 3 clarinets, bass clarinet, 3 bassoons, contrabassoon, 4 horns, 4 trumpets (in C), 3 trombones, tuba, timpani, field drum, tambourine, castanets, 2 harps, celesta, triangle, xylophone, cymbals, 3 bells, and strings.

 Sections

 I. Gigues (1909–1912)

 The original title of Gigues was Gigues tristes.
 Debussy used his memories of England as inspiration for the music, in addition to the song "Dansons la gigue" by Charles Bordes and the Tyneside folk tune "The Keel Row", which are used as key themes.
 Revolving around Gigues are musical cells which give a sense of unity to the piece.
 Most are short motifs which appear once or twice or are reused in fragments throughout the piece.
-Other themes are long solo passages written particularly for the oboe d'amour.
+Other themes are long solo passages written particularly for the oboe d'amore.

 There is debate over the role of André Caplet in the orchestration of Gigues.
 Robert Orledge and Williametta Spencer have accepted that Caplet assisted with the orchestration.
 According to François Lesure, however, the manuscript score in the Bibliothèque nationale (MS 1010) shows no evidence of Caplet's involvement.